From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: The Strategy and the General Result

 the transformation from $\L^2(\cF)$ to $\cG$ mapping density operators to vectors of the double Fock space.
 Then for an operator $\opupN \in \L^2(\cF)$, the action of the operator $\cN$ in $\cG$ becomes $\cN \,\sfI_\cG(\opupN) = \sfI_\cG(\cN\opupN + \opupN\cN)$.

-With the above purification process, we can recast our Cauchy problem for mixed states to a Cauchy problem for states exhibiting in the double Fock space $\cG$ the structure of pure states.
-Recall the solution to the Cauchy problem \eqref{eq:density_matrix_Cauchy_prblm_on_Fock} in the Schr\"odinger picture is given by
+With the above purification process, we can recast our Cauchy problem for mixed states to a Cauchy problem for pure states defined on the double Fock space~$\cG$.
+Recall the solution to the Cauchy problem~\eqref{eq:density_matrix_Cauchy_prblm_on_Fock} in the Schr\"odinger picture is given by

 We define the time evolution of $\opupN$ with initial state $\opupN^\init$ by

 Then $\opN = \n{\opupN}^2$ solves Equation~\eqref{eq:Liouville} with initial data $\opN^\init = \n{\opupN^\init}^2$.
 In the double Fock space $\cG$, this corresponds to say that the evolution is given by $\Phi = \Phi(t)$ with